Financial Statements And Related Announcement - First Quarter Results

-On a segmental basis, revenue contribution from Structural Steelworks decreased 9.0%, from $215.6 million in FY2016 to $196.2 million in FY2017 mainly due to substantial completion of Marina One, Jewel Changi Airport and Senoko Food Hub projects.
-SGH Community Hospital and the remaining works in Senoko Food Hub and Jewel Changi Airport were the key contributors to Structural Steelwork’s revenue in the quarter ended December 31, 2017 ("4QFY2017") under review.
+On a segmental basis, revenue contribution from Structural Steelwork decreased 52.4%, from $67.7 million in 1QFY2017 to $32.2 million in 1QFY2018 due to the substantial completion of Senoko Food Hub and Jewel Changi Airport projects at the end of FY2017.
+Outram Community Hospital and Evonik methionine plant in Jurong Island were key contributors to Structural Steelwork’s revenue in the quarter under review.

-Revenue from Specialist Civil Engineering projects increased by 34.4%, from $66.2 million in FY2016 to $89.0 million in FY2017 due to higher contribution from Thomson-East Coast MRT projects and HK MTR projects.
+Revenue from Specialist Civil Engineering projects decreased marginally by 3.4% from $19.7 million in 1QFY2017 to $19.1 million in 1QFY2018.
+The contributions for the review quarter came from Thomson-East Coast Line and the Hong Kong MTR.

-The Group is currently in active pursuit of $1.2 billion worth of new infrastructure and commercial projects in Singapore, Hong Kong, Australia, Malaysia and the Middle East.
-As at 31 December 2017, the Group’s order book stood at $152 million.
+The Group is currently in active pursuit of $1.1 billion worth of new infrastructure and commercial projects in Singapore, Hong Kong, Australia and the Middle East.
+As at 31 March 2018, the Group’s order book stood at $142 million.